-Now that I have been to both sides of Niagara Falls, I realized just how different the American and the Canadian side are and wanted to share with you the pros and cons of each side, similarities and the main differences, and which side I think you should visit when you plan a trip to Niagara Falls.
+Now that I have been to both sides of Niagara Falls, the American Falls and the Canadian Falls, I realized just how different both sides are.
+This is why I wanted to share the pros and cons of American side and the Canadian side, their similarities and the main differences.
+And finally, which side I think you should visit when you plan a trip to Niagara Falls.

 Unless you’re a total geography buff, you’re probably not familiar with the exact location and division of the Falls between the U.S. and Canada, so let’s start with some background information.

 Niagara Falls are located 20 minutes (17 miles / 27 km) north of Buffalo, New York on the American side, and about 90 minutes south of Toronto, Ontario (75 miles / 121 km) on the Canadian side.
 The Falls are located on the Niagara River, a short river that connects Lake Erie with Lake Ontario (two of the five Great Lakes).
 Each side has a city right by the Falls, and both are appropriately named Niagara Falls.
 More on both later.

 Together, they make for the world’s biggest waterfalls by flow rate, with an average of 4 million cubic feet (110,000 m3) of water falling over the crest line every minute and up to 6 million cubic feet (168,000 m3) in high flow.